Modifying Child Support Orders

 Whether included within divorce proceedings or part of a separate legal action, a child support order is final and must be followed as written.
 However, this does not mean the terms of this order cannot change.
 With the help of a dedicated child support attorney, you could work to modify your current child support order.
-Let a Missouri City child support modification lawyer assist you in dealing with the changing circumstances in your life by helping you change your agreement in way that is beneficial to you and your children.
+Let a Missouri City child support modification lawyer assist you in dealing with the changing circumstances in your life by helping you change your agreement in a way that is beneficial to you and your children.

 Because the amount of monthly child support is set by court order, neither parent has the ability to modify the terms of this support obligation on their own.
 Instead, one or both parents must pursue a motion to modify the order originally entered by the court.
 There are specific guidelines that apply to the modification of a child support obligation.
 If a parent does not meet one of the two requirements, the court will not consider their request.
 A Missouri City attorney could assist with either approach for child support modification.